UniMath/agda-unimath/src/simplicial-type-theory/directed-interval.lagda.md

 [bottom element](order-theory.bottom-elements-posets.md), and `1▵` as a
 [top element](order-theory.top-elements-posets.md).

-In this file, we postulate the existence of the directed interval type together with its distinct source and target elements.
+In this file, we define the directed interval type together with its distinct source and target elements.
 In the module [`inequality-directed-interval`](simplicial-type-theory.inequality-directed-interval.md), we postulate the existence of the directed relation on the directed interval type.

+**Computational behaviour.** Although the directed interval is defined from the bounded total order `I`, it is marked `opaque`, meaning that we have to state explicitly to Agda that we wish to unfold the basic definitions in order for Agda to draw any connection between the two objects at a later point.

-## Postulates
+## Definitions

 ### The directed interval type